lmcneel/coding-challenges/README.md

-# Weekly Coding Challenges
+# Coding Challenges
-Weekly Challenges to improve a developer's career and skills
+Challenges to improve a developer's career and skills

-New challenges will be released on a weekly basis.
+New challenges will be released on a regular basis.

 | Challenge | Challenge Name | Link |
 | ---- | -------------- | ---- |